jarulsamy/SimmerTheToads/Status/final_video_script.md

 - Lastly, speeding up our simmering algorithms was another task that was too time and resource heavy for us to try now, but is a definite hope for the future.

 ### Closing & Summary

+Despite our challenges and the changes to our initial idea, we're proud of our final product.
+It accomplishes all the goals we set out for, and has really fulfilled the vision we had.
+We hope you love it just as much as we do!

+Tada :)